In the meantime:

 A well-informed Kommersant newspaper, reported that the first test of the upper stage was conducted on November 1, 2005, when the previous-generation Topol missile was launched from the mobile launcher deployed in Kapustin Yar.
 That launch had also fulfilled the goal of certifying old Topol missiles for the extended service.
 However, since only a single Topol is available for certification launches each year, the next test of the upper stage was carried onboard the K65M-R booster.
 Based on the Cosmos-3M space launcher, the vehicle was specifically modified for suborbital missions and as many as 300 were launched toward the Sary Shagan antimissile site.

-2007 May 29: An intercontinental ballistic missile capable of carrying multiple warheads flew a test mission from Russia's northern launch site.
+2007 May 29, Russia tests multi-warhead version of the Topol-M missile: An intercontinental ballistic missile capable of carrying multiple warheads flew a test mission from Russia's northern launch site.
 Officially identified as RS-24, the missile closely resembling Topol-M, lifted off from mobile launcher in Plesetsk Cosmodrome on May 29, 2007, at 14:20 Moscow Time, according to ITAR-TASS.

 A spokesman for Russia's strategic missile forces, RVSN, told the agency that all goals of the launch had been accomplished.
 The vehicle apparently targeted the Kura impact test range at the Kamchatka Peninsula.